gdejaege/PrometheeGamma/README.md

 python3 main_promethee_gamma.py
 ```

 A csv file is needed to enter the data.
-An example is provided in the Data directory.
+Examples are provided in the Data directory.